rakuten-f2e/react-redux-homework/README.md

 You need to create a basic CRUD functionality for a issue tracker, like following:
 ![table-example](http://i.imgur.com/tyecoP9.png)

-Please follow below steps to do your job:
+Please follow steps to do your job:

 Step 1
-  * Construct your `app` with [starter kits](https://reactjs.org/community/starter-kits.html) and use `React` to construct your view and display above table.
+  * Construct your `app` with [starter kits](https://reactjs.org/community/starter-kits.html) and use `React` for your view and display above table.
     * Sample: `git checkout starter-kit`
-  * Please divide your component, only one component is `invalid`
+  * Please divide your component well.
+It should has main componet with serveral children components
   * The data is just a fake array currently

 Step 2
-  * Complete a CRUD functionality
+  * Implement a CRUD functionality
-  * If a row is updated, please make that row with a particular background color
+  * If a row was updated, please mark that row with a particular background color
   * Just with some fake data like previous step
-  * You need to think about how you perform the CRUD operation on the UI
+  * You need to think about how you want to present the CRUD operation on the UI
   * Please linting your `JavaScript` via [eslint](https://eslint.org/).
 The following are recommended `preset`:
     * [eslint-config-react-app](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app)
     * [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)